Back to Blog

 Quick Answer

-Mission Viejo, one of the largest planned communities in Orange County, is home to many international travelers and immigrant families.
-When issues arise at a U.S. port of entry, Customs and Border Protection (CBP) may issue a deferred inspection notice, requiring the traveler to appear at a local CBP office to complete the inspection process.
+Mission Viejo, one of the largest planned communities in Orange County with over 95,000 residents, is home to many international travelers and immigrant families who transit through LAX, John Wayne Airport, and San Diego border crossings regularly.
+When issues arise at a U.S. port of entry, Customs and Border Protection (CBP) may issue a deferred inspection notice rather than making an immediate admissibility determination.
+This process affects an estimated 50,000 travelers annually nationwide, and understanding how to prepare for and navigate deferred inspection is critical for protecting your immigration status.

 Reviewed for accuracy by